hasinhayder/essential-jquery-plugins/readme.md

 [Toolbar.js](http://paulkinzett.github.io/toolbar/): A jQuery plugin that creates tooltip style toolbars

-### UI Elements - Tabs
+### UI Elements - Tree
-[Tabulous.js](http://git.aaronlumsden.com/tabulous.js): A fantastic jQuery plugin to help you create tabs, easily
-[NanoTabs](www.sunsean.com/nanotabs/): That's right - beautiful tabs in a nano sized plugin.
+[Treed](https://github.com/jaredly/treed): A powerful tree editing component.
+Treed wants to be for tree editing what ace is for text editing.
+Extensible, customizible, powerful, and just plain easy to use.
+Perhaps that's a little ambitious, but that's the idea.

 ### UI Elements - WYSIWYG
 [SirTrevor](http://madebymany.github.io/sir-trevor-js/): A beautiful rich content editor reimagined for web.

+### Utilities & Others
+[jQuery.Vibrate](https://github.com/illyism/jquery.vibrate.js): This plugin allows developers to vibrate a device (in a pattern) for a given duration.